 Consult the document, Minimum Standards for Submitting Dissertations, Theses, or Selected Projects [PDF] for critical information on format and style requirements, sample title, copyright, approval, abstract, and acknowledgments pages.

-Submit Draft for Review and Make Revisions
+Step 11: Submit Draft for Review and Make Revisions

-|You should submit a draft of your project/thesis report to your advisory committee chair for review then make any recommended revisions.
+You should submit a draft of your project/thesis report to your advisory committee chair for review then make any recommended revisions.
 It is common to iterate through multiple drafts in order to produce a polished report.
 Your chair may recommend that you also submit drafts to other members of your advisory committee.
-Your committee members should not take more than two weeks to review each draft and provide feedback, unless they notify you of extenuating circumstances.|
+Your committee members should not take more than two weeks to review each draft and provide feedback, unless they notify you of extenuating circumstances.

-Hold Preliminary Orals
+Step 12: Hold Preliminary Orals

-|When you and your advisory committee chair feel that you have a polished draft of your project/thesis report, you should schedule a Preliminary Oral Examination with your advisory committee.
+When you and your advisory committee chair feel that you have a polished draft of your project/thesis report, you should schedule a Preliminary Oral Examination with your advisory committee.
 You should submit a copy of your polished report to your committee members for their review two weeks prior to the Preliminary Oral.
-During the Examination your committee should recommend any needed revisions and determine if you are ready to schedule the Final Oral Examination.|
+During the Examination your committee should recommend any needed revisions and determine if you are ready to schedule the Final Oral Examination.

-Schedule and Hold Final Oral Examination
+step 13: Schedule and hold Final Oral Examination

 Schedule the Final Oral.
-Once you and your advisory committee feel that you are ready for your Final Oral Examination, you should schedule it with the Department Secretary by submitting the Department Scheduling of Final Oral Examination (Master’s and Doctoral) Form 8c.
+Once you and your advisory committee feel that you are ready for your Final Oral Examination, you should schedule it with the Department Secretary by submitting the Department Scheduling of Final Oral Examination (Masters and Doctoral) Form 8c.
 A copy of your report and Form 8c must be submitted to the Department at least two weeks before the actual examination.
 Interested University faculty and students are encouraged to review your report prior to the examination.